lechnerc77/myNewsWrap/README.md

 ## When?

-I aim to publish episodes regularly aiming at every week, but let us see how things evolve.
+I aim to publish episodes regularly every week on Friday on my [YouTubeChannel](https://www.youtube.com/channel/UCeaAZSNyP3MbyGe_1KKZADA?view_as=subscriber).

 ## How to give feedback and contribute?

 I am happy to receive feedback via issues.
 This way you can also draw my attention to stuff that you want to propose to be mentioned in future episodes and that I have missed.

-## Next Date

-The next podcast will be available on Friday, 12th of February on my [YouTubeChannel](https://www.youtube.com/channel/UCeaAZSNyP3MbyGe_1KKZADA?view_as=subscriber).

 ## Overview of Episodes